samueldervishii/sage-cli/README.md

 An intelligent command-line AI assistant powered by Google Gemini with memory, file operations, automatic fallback support, and **REST API**.

+> **Disclaimer:** This project is NOT affiliated with, endorsed by, or connected to Sage Group plc or any of its products (Sage Intacct, Sage 50cloud, etc.).
+This is an independent open-source project.

 ## Features

 - **Interactive Chat** - REPL-style interface with conversation context